-Being able to go back and forth between filtered and unfiltered water gives you an important advantage: You’ll be able to extend the life of your water filters by a lot!
-Therefore, the simple switch that the Instapure F2 Essentials Water filtration System includes is a huge plus for longevity: a mark that the company behind it is caring about you, and not simply its bottom line.
+Being able to go back and forth between filtered and unfiltered water gives you an important advantage: You’ll be able to extend the life of your water filter by a lot!
+Therefore, the simple switch that the Instapure F2 Essentials Faucet Water Filter includes is a huge plus for longevity: a sign that the company behind this faucet mount water filter is caring about you, and not simply its bottom line.

-This product is certified ANSI/NSF for the complete and effective removal of chlorine from your drinking water, which will not only make it a lot safer but also make it taste a lot better: definitely a win-win for you and your household.
+This filter is certified ANSI/NSF for the complete and effective removal of chlorine from your tap water, which will not only make it a lot safer but also make it taste a lot better: definitely a win-win for you and your household.

-This water filtration system features a sturdy chrome base which has a clear cap atop it, exposing an easy view of the filter itself so you can tell at a glance if it’s time to change the filter.
+The faucet mount filter features a sturdy chrome base which has a clear cap atop it, exposing an easy view of the filter itself so you can tell at a glance if it’s time to change ıt.
 The engineers who designed this product were clearly thinking of customer experience when they designed it—and it really shows.